 I am looking to purchase a property in Ashland, is it in a floodplain?

-There are a few tools available to the public to use.
-You can try PeopleGIS or MuniMapper.
 If you are having trouble, you can always call the Conservation Agent.

-Please note that if the property you are looking to purchase falls in a floodplain, it will also constitute protection under the Wetlands Protection Act and Bylaw.
+Please note that if the property that you are looking to purchase falls within a floodplain, it will also constitute protection under the Wetlands Protection Act and Bylaw.
 Any work that you want to do within it, that will dredge, fill, alter or remove that area, would require permitting from the Ashland Conservation Commission.